Immanuel Bomze: Education and professional career

 Bomze was born in Vienna, Austria, in 1958.
 He received the degree Magister rerum naturalium in Mathematics at the University of Vienna in 1981.
 After a postgraduate scholarship at the Institute for Advanced Studies, Vienna from 1981 to 1982, he received the degree Doctor rerum naturalium in Mathematics at the University of Vienna.
 He held several visiting research positions at various research institutions across Europe, the Americas, Asia and Australia.
 Since 2004, he holds a chair (full professor) of Applied Mathematics and Statistics at the University of Vienna.
 In 2014, he was elected EUROPT fellow.
 EUROPT is the Continuous Optimization Working Group of EURO.

 Professional activities

-Bomze is currently Past President of EURO, serving on the Executive Committee 2018 to 2021, and as president in 2019 and 2020.
+Bomze is currently past president of EURO, serving on the executive committee 2018 to 2021, and as president in 2019 and 2020.
 As a member of program and/or organizing committees, he co-organized various scientific events.
-He is an Associate Editor for five international journals.
-For several Science Foundations and Councils (based in Germany, Great Britain, Hong Kong, Israel, Italy, the Netherlands, Portugal, Spain, USA), and for over 50 scientific journals he acted as a reporting referee.
-Between 2011 and 2017 he served as an Editor of the European Journal of Operational Research, one of the worldwide leading journals in the field.
-He is currently Editor-in-Chief of the EURO Journal on Computational Optimization.
+He is an associate editor for five international journals.
+For several science foundations and councils (based in Germany, Great Britain, Hong Kong, Israel, Italy, the Netherlands, Portugal, Spain, US), and for over 50 scientific journals he acted as a reporting referee.
+Between 2011 and 2017 he served as an editor of the European Journal of Operational Research, one of the worldwide leading journals in the field.
+He is currently editor-in-chief of the EURO Journal on Computational Optimization.